 Possible side-effects vary according to which part of the body is being treated.
-However, in general proton treatment gives fewer sideeffects compared to high-energy X-ray (photon) treatments, (ie the more usual radiotherapy) because it is a more precise form of treatment and therefore affects fewer of the healthy cells away from the tumour.
-Sideeffects vary from person to person and can be affected by factors such as the total dose and duration of treatment and other existing conditions.
+However, in general, proton treatment gives fewer side-effects compared to high-energy X-ray (pho-ton) treatments, (ie the more usual radio-therapy) because it is a more precise form of treatment and therefore affects fewer of the healthy cells away from the tumour.
+Side-effects vary from person to person and can be affected by factors such as the total dose and duration of treatment and other existing conditions.

 Side-effects can occur during treatment, immediately after treatment or months to years afterwards.
-The doctors at CHI Crumlin and at the Proton Centre will give information regarding specific side-effects on an individual basis before your child's referral and treatment.
+The doctors at CHI Crumlin and at the proton centre will give information regarding specific side-effects on an individual basis before your child's referral and treatment.
 During treatment there will be regular reviews by the medical team who will ask about any side-effects your child might be experiencing and will be available if you or your child have any concerns.

-When can we fly home?
+When can we travel home?

-Most patients are able to fly home immediately after completing their treatment.
+Most patients are able to travel home immediately after completing their treatment.

-Families must book the return flight when medically advised to do so.
+Families must book the return trip when medically advised to do so.
 A claim may then be made to the HSE for a refund.